Community Advocacy

 26 Roundhay Road, Leeds, LS7 1AB

-What Does the Service Do
+What Does the Service Do?

-• Tuesdays 10am-1pm: Deacon House, Seacroft
+• Tuesdays 10am-1pm: Alternate weeks at Deacon House, Seacroft and the Armley Community Hub

 The client can “drop in” to one of these sessions, but there is no guarantee an advocate will be available.
 If the client cannot be seen at that session, then they will be offered a booked appointment at a future session.